intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

     Each time the file is modified, SharePoint creates a new version of the file to track the changes made.
     From this tab, you can see and interact with the current version of the document, as well as all prior versions.

-<For the Video/Gif, select the vertical ellipse icon and show the list of actions and select Details,
-Then modified the Standard and Custom Metadata (Document Title, and Document Type) and select the Save button Then select the Versions tab to show the Versions tab information>

-### Favorite On / Favorite Off
+#### Favorite On / Favorite Off

-You may tag a file as a favorite or remove a file as favorite, by selecting the `Favorite` action.
+You may tag a file as a Favorite or remove a file as Favorite, by selecting the `Favorite` action.

-Once the file is selected as a favorite, the `Favorite` action appears with a Yellow Star:
+Once the file is selected as a Favorite, the `Favorite` action appears with a Yellow Star:

 [![Favorite action](unity-8-user-guide/images/favorite-action-on.png)](unity-8-user-guide/images/favorite-action-on.png)

-You may un-tag a file as a favorite by selecting the `Favorite` action again.
+You may un-tag a file as a Favorite by selecting the `Favorite` action again.

 Once the file is de-selected as a Favorite (or not previously selected as a Favorite) the `Favorite` action appears with a Star that is not filled in:

 [![Favorite action](unity-8-user-guide/images/favorite-action-off.png)](unity-8-user-guide/images/favorite-action-off.png)

-<For the Video/Gif, select the vertical ellipse icon and show the list of actions and Select the Favorites action for a document that is Not already tagged as a Favorite, and show the Favorites Action Icon has now change to display Gold Star.
-Then select the Navigation Settings Icon and Favorites Menu Item and show how the document now displays as a Favorite.
-Then select the vertical ellipse icon and show the list of actions and Select the Favorites action again to now Un-tag the document as a Favorite, and show that this action removes the document from the list of Favorites>

-## Actions on Multiple Selected Documents
+### Actions on Multiple Selected Documents

 With Unity, you can take action on multiple documents at once.
 Click the checkbox to the left of a document to select it.
 To take action on multiple documents, select multiple documents and then click the `Actions` button in the upper right: